ProjectDebbie/background_set/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the [LICENSE](LICENSE) file for details

+## Funding

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 751277

 ## Citation

 ``` BibTeX